informatics-isi-edu/hatrac/STATUS.md

 1. any way to list upload jobs
 1. any URL-based third-party PUT
 1. any timeout/garbage collection for jobs
-1. any HTTP HEAD or OPTIONS operations
+1. any HTTP OPTIONS operations
 1. any HTTP cache-control features

 Additional TODO considerations: